 This reading of Pikuach Nefesh pushes us to reflect on our own actions: Are we life affirming to ourselves and others?
 Are we acting in ways that celebrate the divine spark (B’tzelem Elohim) in others?

 נושא בעול עם חברו – Nosei B’ol Im Chaveiro – Sharing a Burden with One’s Friend

 Beyond the idea that all Jews are responsible for one another (kol Yisrael arevim zeh la zeh), the rabbis teach the value of supporting another person (Pirkei Avot 6:6).
 The Bible includes a story of a special friendship between Ruth and her mother-in-law, Naomi.
-When facing struggles, Ruth urged her daughters-in-law to turn back to their own land, their own people, and their own gods.
-But Ruth refused, saying to Naomi, “Do not urge me to leave you, to turn back and not follow you.
+When faced with struggles, Ruth urges her daughters-in-law to turn back to their own land, their own people, and their own gods.
+But Ruth refuses, saying to Naomi, “Do not urge me to leave you, to turn back and not follow you.
 For wherever you go, I will go; wherever you lodge, I will lodge; your people shall be my people, and your God my God.”
 (Ruth 1:16).
-Together, Ruth and Naomi face many difficulties but are able to overcome them, because they support each other, exemplifying the middah nosei b’ol im chaveiro.
+Together, Ruth and Naomi confront many difficulties but are able to overcome them, because they support each other, exemplifying the middah nosei b’ol im chaveiro.

 לפני עיוור – Lifnei Iver – Before the Blind (Inclusivity)